 You should never feel uncomfortable countering a company’s initial offer, backing yourself up with careful research about industry standards, cost of living, and other relevant details.

-However, even a generous salary may not amount to much if your other benefits leave something to be desired.
+However, even a generous salary may not amount to much if the other benefits leave something to be desired.
 How much paid time off will you be allowed?
 What will happen to your insurance premiums?

 Asking these types of questions will help you nail down just how much of your salary you will be able to take home after covering other significant costs.

 The good news is, in most cases, you can negotiate all kinds of benefits beyond just your take-home salary.
-You might be surprised what types of counter-offers your new company will accommodate to win you over.
+You might be surprised what types of counteroffers your new company will accommodate to win you over.